 MEDICAL DEVICES: Policy

-This new framework should replace the 510(k) process to ensure the safety and effectiveness of moderate-risk devices and also to allow medical devices to reach the market in the fastest and least burdensome fashion possible.
+This new framework should replace the 510(k) process to ensure the safety and effectiveness of moderate-risk devices.
+It should also allow medical devices to reach the market in the fastest and least burdensome fashion possible.

 While the FDA focuses most of its energies on the pre-market review process for approving devices, it should not neglect the post-market surveillance system, which brings device problems to the agency’s attention.